isomerpages/moe-acjc/index.md

           description: Singapore Youth Festival
           url: /c-c-a-competitions/singapore-youth-festival-arts-presentation-2024/
   - infopic:
+      title: Orientation 2025
+      id: infopic
+      description: Congratulations to all JC1 students posted to ACJC!
+We look forward to welcoming you into our warm and vibrant AC community!
+      image: /images/InfoPic/Orientation_2025.jpg
+      alt: Orientation 2025
+  - infopic:
       title: CCA Achievements 2024
       description: We would like to congratulate the CCA groups on their achievements at the National Schools Games and the Singapore Youth Festival Arts